 What If I Still Don’t Know Where It Goes?

 Many types of food containers and packaging are made of more than one material, and these are the items that can be the most confusing.
-To help you figure out what goes where, use the below tests:

 If you’re still unsure if something goes in the green bin, play it safe and put it in the garbage.